jmcaballas/meddicc-fse/README.md

 - I structured the Django app to be modular with each feature having its own place in the `apps/` directory.
 - I placed an emphasis on unit testing (`test_models`, `test_filters`, `test_serializers`, `test_views`) with factories as an aid for easily creating test data.
-- Filtering and ordering are supported in the API.
+- Filtering and ordering are supported in the API, but only filtering is available in the frontend app.
+- User authentication was implemented.
+- TypeScript was used, but NextJS was not used.
+- Extended task details, drag-and-drop, and asynchronous functionalities were not implemented.